containeroo/cloudflare-operator/docs/content/fech_ip_from_kubernetes.md

     args: ["proxy","--port=8858"]
 ```

-Add additional permissions for this sidecar to be able to get service resource.
+Also in the helm values, add additional permissions for this sidecar to be able to get service resource.

 ```yaml
 clusterRole: